Quick Info:Find a Doctor Locations Nearby Get Medical Care Share this page

 Wes Cowell, PharmD

 Wes is a native of Nashville, Tennessee.
 After completing pre-pharmacy requirements at Middle Tennessee State University, he pursued his PharmD degree at the University of Tennessee College of Pharmacy in Memphis.
-His professional career began with Owen Healthcare, Inc., a hospital pharmacy management company, in their director-in-training program.
-After training, Wes became director of pharmacy for a client hospital near Pensacola, Florida.
-After several transfers within the company as both pharmacy director and clinical pharmacy manager, he went to work for the newly-formed BayCare Health System based in Clearwater, Florida as a clinical pharmacy manager at South Florida Baptist Hospital near Tampa.
-He served two terms as president of the Southwest Florida Society of Health-System Pharmacists, a regional chapter of the Florida Society of Health-System Pharmacists, in 2001 and again in 2008.
+His professional career started at Owen Healthcare, a hospital pharmacy management company, where he trained in pharmacy administration.
+In 1995, Wes became director of pharmacy at Baptist Health Care's Atmore Community Hospital near Pensacola, Florida.
+He subsequently transferred as both pharmacy director and clinical pharmacy manager in and around Tampa.
+He joined BayCare Health System in 1999 as clinical pharmacy manager for South Florida Baptist Hospital.
+As a member of the Florida Society of Health-System Pharmacists, Wes served two terms as president of the Southwest Florida Society of Health-System Pharmacists, a regional chapter of FSHP, in the early 2000s.

 Matt Bamber, PharmD, MBA, BCCCP